organicplanning/hackedfonts/README.md

 Px437 Compaq 8x16
 - from http://int10h.org/oldschool-pc-fonts/
 - added Euro sign and some turkish characters: dotless i, capital dotted I, soft g

+Px437 ToshibaLCD
+- slim and very clear
 - this is a bitmap font, only good at 12pt

 *other serif monospace suggestions:*
-- Px437 ToshibaLCD, Px437 IBM Thin1 (both not yet modified),
+- Px437 IBM Thin1 (not yet modified)
 - PT Mono (quite complete already, wide range of pixel sharp small sizes)

 #### font sizes for comparison